ElsonOtake/Kobana_Boletos/README.md

 # 📖 Kobana_Boletos <a name="about-project"></a>

-**Kobana_Boletos** is a bank-billet management CRUD.
-List, create, show details, and cancel a bank billet.
+**Kobana_Boletos** is a Rails application performing CRUD using an external API without persisting data in the local database table.
+List, create, update, show details, and cancel a bank billet.
 The billets are created by integrating the Rails project with the [Kobana API in Sandbox](https://developers.kobana.com.br/reference/visao-geral).
-Tests included.

 ## 🛠 Built With <a name="built-with"></a>